Chronic Sinusitis Treatment

 This less invasive surgery is called Balloon Sinuplasty (BSP).
 With Balloon Sinuplasty, an ENT physician uses a small, flexible, balloon catheter to open up blocked sinus passageways and facilitate drainage of the built up mucus.
 When the sinus balloon is inflated, it restructures and widens the walls of the sinus passageway while maintaining the integrity of the sinus lining.

 Unlike traditional sinus surgery, Balloon Sinuplasty requires no cutting and no removal of bone and tissue.
 Balloon Sinuplasty allows patients to return to normal activities quickly.
-Unlike conventional sinus surgery, it does not include removal of bone or tissue from the nose.
 Read more about the benefits of Balloon Sinuplasty.

 Published clinical data in the leading ENT journal shows that it is safe and effective: patients experienced no adverse events and received statistically and clinically significant improvement in their sinusitis symptoms.(1)